-Yet, as soon as the IBA recognized the Tommy's Margarita and classified it as a New Era Drink, most discussions calmed down.
+The cocktail relies on only three ingredients: Tequila, lime, and syrup.
+Omitting the orange liqueur first sparked a debate about whether or not the drink deserves the name Margarita.
+Yet, as soon as the IBA recognized and classified it as a New Era Drink, most discussions calmed down.

-Read on and find out who invented this simplified version of the classic Mexican drink, and learn how to make this Tequila cocktail at home.
+Read who invented this simplified version of the classic Mexican drink, and learn how to make it at home and to perfection.

 History of Tommy's Margarita